leaveyoustun/leaveyoustun.github.io/content/projects/mario-kart-mini/index.md

     url: https://github.com/leaveyoustun/mario-kart-mini
 ---

-A top‑down Mario Kart‑style game built with Pygame.
+A top‑down Mario Kart‑style game built with Pygame that includes an A* path-finding AI.

 <!--more-->